johnmholmes/CANmINnOUT/README.md

 ### See anything I requested to be changed

 - Warning amended as its the Atmel chip that gets damaged.
-(Change requested but issue closed) Minor rewrite of warning
+(Change requested issue closed) Minor rewrite of warning
 -----
+# Martin's Read Me

-# CANmINnOUT
+## CANmINnOUT

 An Arduino program to allocate all available device pins as either switch input or LED output.
 To this end, the number of input pins is regarded as 'm' and the number of output pins as 'n'.